[SAEN] 马刺大家庭如何助力俾斯麦·比永博筹款晚宴圆满成功

 “I know how much you make, KJ,” Wright playfully shouted at Johnson.

 Johnson eventually landed the painting with a bid of $5,200.
-He tried to win another painting but lost out to rookie guard Dylan Harper, who issued a winning bid of more than $11,000.
+He tried to win another one but lost out to rookie guard Dylan Harper, who had a winning bid of more than $11,000.

 “I had to let the rookie win one,” Johnson said.